neouniverse/dttpy/README.md

 Dttpy
 ====

-Dttpy can convert data embedded in the xml dtt file to numpy.array.
+Dttpy can convert data embedded in the xml diaggui file to numpy.array.

 ## Install
-Clone or download own workspace
+Clone or download own workspace.

+## How to use
+1. Prepare the diaggui file which is

 ## Contribution
 Koki.Okutomi